Overview

 • Center point - center points are blue snap points that are positioned between two edge points, or in the middle of an object.

-• On line point - on line points are green snap points, that allow you snap to the closest point on for example a line.
+• Edge point - Edge points are green snap points, that allow you snap to the closest point on for example a line or the edge of a circle.

 • Intersection point - intersection points, are purple snap points, that allow you to snap to the intersection between two objects (this doesn't work on all objects, like for example splines).